stkr/web-safe/README.markdown

  Installation
 ----------------

 The application consists of two parts.
-The cgi part which is executed by the web server and the html and javascript part which is displayed and executed by the web browser.
+The CGI part which is executed by the web server and the HTML and JavaScript part which is displayed and executed by the web browser.

-### Cgi Part Installation
+### CGI Part Installation

-The cgi part of the application consists of the *pwsafe.cgi* file and the *Pwsafe.pm* perl module.
+The CGI part of the application consists of the *pwsafe.cgi* file and the *Pwsafe.pm* Perl module.
 They can be found in the *cgi-bin/web-safe/* folder of the distribution package.
-The easiest method of installation is to copy the whole contents including the subdirectory of the *cgi-bin* folder of the distribution to the *cgi-bin* folder of the webserver.
+The easiest method of installation is to copy the whole contents including the subdirectory of the *cgi-bin* folder of the distribution to the *cgi-bin* folder of the web server.
 A typical locations for the directory is */usr/lib/cgi-bin/*.
 The *pwsafe.cgi* file has to be executable.

-### Html and Javascript Part Installation
+### HTML and JavaScript Part Installation

-The other parts of the application are html, css and javascript files which are not executed but delivered directly by the web server.
+The other parts of the application are HTML, CSS and JavaScript files which are not executed but delivered directly by the web server.
 Thus, they must be accessible by the web server.
 Probably it is a good idea to place them somewhere within the document root of the web server.